-- If the hub monitoring server is running on a z/OS system, use the Configuration tool to run the step in which you configured the WebSphere MQ Configuration agent to register with the local monitoring server.
-(See IBM Tivoli OMEGAMON XE for Messaging on z/OS: Planning and Configuration Guide, SC23-7951) In this step, a panel with a Database Type field is displayed.
-On this panel, specify the Internal database type.
-Press Enter, review the JCL, and resubmit the job. - 4.
+- If the hub monitoring server is running on a z/OS system, use the PARMGEN parameter, KMC\CFG\DATABASE\TYPE, to choose the type of configuration database (See IBM Tivoli OMEGAMON XE for Messaging for z/OS: Planning and Configuration Guide). - 4.
 Restore the contents of the configuration database from the backup file into the new configuration database.
 Follow the instructions in "Restoring a product-provided internal configuration database" on page 225. - 5.
 Start the hub Tivoli Enterprise Monitoring Server.